 Philosophy I. Christian Philosophy.
 A course intended to fortify the student against destructive philosophical skepticism and superstitious credulity.
 By a series of demonstrations, Christianity is shown to be the true religion and the only religion possible to meet the spiritual wants of mankind.
-Post Graduate Course.
+Post-Graduate Course.
 Value, 2 term hours.

 Philosophy II.
 Christian Ethics.
-A course that treats of the principles that govern moral conduct.
-The application of the Christian ideal to problems arising from duty to society and government is discussed.
-Among the subjects considered are industrial wrongs, the doctrine of non-resistance, ministerial courtesy, etc. Text-book.
-Post Graduate Course.
+A course in theoretical and practical ethics treating of the sources, principles, and practice of right and wrong.
+It is intended to show how Christian ideals are to be applied to the problems of social and civil relationships.
+Text: "A Manual of Christian Ethics"-Keyser.
+Post-Graduate Course.
 Value, 2 term hours.